google-research/tensorflow_constrained_optimization/README.md

         We recommend using these optimizers for problems *with* proxy constraints.

-        The `ProxyLagrangianOptimizerVx` optimizer with multiplicative
+        A `ProxyLagrangianOptimizerVx` optimizer with multiplicative swap-regret
-        swap-regret updates is most similar to Algorithm 2 in Section 4 of [CoJiSr19], with the difference being that it uses wrapped `Optimizer`s, instead of SGD, for the "inner" updates.
+        updates is most similar to Algorithm 2 in Section 4 of [CoJiSr19], with the difference being that it uses wrapped `Optimizer`s, instead of SGD, for the "inner" updates.

 *   [Helpers for constructing rate-based optimization problems](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/rates/)